Fix Common FTP/SFTP Connector Errors in Skyvia

 This error can happen if ports are blocked by your server or firewall.

-When setting up automated backups in Skyvia, some users may encounter errors that interrupt the backup process.
+Overview When setting up automated backups in Skyvia, some users may encounter errors that interrupt the backup process.
 A common example involves two specific errors: "You do not have access to this page.
-Please contact the account owner of this help desk ...
+Please contact the account owner of this ...

-📊 Skyvia Data Flow Logs Explained: The Reason Errors and Successes Aren't Shown by Default
+• Skyvia Data Flow Logs: Why Errors Are Not Shown by Default

-Type conversion errors occur when a value stored in a field does not match the current data type definition.
-Typical error format: '<value>' was not recognized as a valid <DataType> These errors are generated when the source system returns or stores ...
+Overview Type conversion errors occur when a value stored in a field does not match the current data type definition.
+Typical error format: '<value>' was not recognized as a valid <DataType> These errors are generated when the source system returns ...